fbpx

 A silhouetted Splendid Fairy Wren

 When birds weave non-biodegradable materials into their nests ‒ like fishing line or polymer rope – it means that their nestlings are more likely to get tangled up, which can cut off their circulation as they grow.
-More plastic materials also means a higher risk of plastic accumulating in the guts of young birds.

 The fine threads within cotton wool and human hair mean that these also pose a risk of entanglement, as does fruit tree netting: which should have a mesh size of 5mm x 5mm (or less at full stretch).

-Do use natural materials, such as:
+DO use natural materials, such as:

 ️ Straw